 Steel or stainless steel wood screws have thicker bodies and are typically used for precision woodworking and indoor furniture.
 When you buy wood screws, they are identified both by their length and also by their gauge, which refers to the thickness of the screw shaft.
 Larger gauge numbers indicate screws with thicker shafts.
 While utility screws are typically #8 or #10 gauge, steel wood screws are available in a much wider selection of gauge diameters.

-Wood Screws and Wood Grain Orientation
+Wood Grain Orientation

 The number and length of screws that are used will depend on the grain orientation of the receiving board.
 As a general rule, screws needed for attaching two boards across the grain do not need to be as long as when screws are inserted into end grain.
 When screwing into the end grain, aim for at least two inches of thread in the board.